DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 Yet, all around me, I saw the opposite.
 I saw a world of manufactured outrage, of systems that pitted neighbor against neighbor, of a loneliness so pervasive it had become the background radiation of modern life.
 We were a symphony of social intelligence playing a single, discordant note.

 The grackles proved it wasn't supposed to be this way.
 They were the baseline.

+> Framing the Investigation
+> From this point on, the question guiding me was blunt: Is our fragmentation a deliberate design or an emergent collapse?
+The rest of this book is the case file.

 ### The Trail of Evidence